core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 transparency such as CoAP as well as readily available encoding formats such as the Concise Binary Object Representation (CBOR)
-{{-cbor}} shift the focus towards the intended use of the representations combined.
+{{-cbor}} shift the focus towards the intended use of the combined representations.
 In this respect, the basic intent of the application/multipart-core media type is like that of multipart/mixed (Section 5.1.3 of {{-mime-types}}).
 Specifically: